mim_c Trainee Program

 -

-Our next mim_c Trainee Program meeting will be held December 13th, 12-1p on the UW main campus.
-Lindsey Williams will be our presentation host.
+Our next mim_c Trainee Program meeting will be held February 24th, 12-1p on the UW main campus.
+We will hear research presentations from Celine and Jennifer.
 Please contact Kyle Asfahl for more information and to RSVP.

 -